 Our English legal system is also derived from pagan Roman and Greek law and our modern court system descends from the secular legal system established by William the Conqueror, nearly 1000 years ago.

-Blasphemy laws are still in New Zealand law, which I think is appallingly backward.
+Blasphemy laws are still in New Zealand law (they were at the time I wrote this but aren’t now), which I think is appallingly backward.

 - Honour thy father and thy mother

 - Thou shalt not kill

 Yes, this is in our legal system but was also recorded as law in Mesopotamia in the Code of Ur-Nammu, hundreds of years before Moses.

 Pretty sure this isn’t illegal outside of biblical laws and Gore.
 Of course, in the new testament, divorce and adultery are against the law and as Jesus himself stated in Matthew 5:17-18, the old testament laws still applied and so under biblical law, the adulterer would be stoned to death.